alvroble/website/content/posts/2025-09-01/index.md

 Hi, I'm **Alvaro** 👋

-I'm an electronics & networking engineer and Bitcoin enthusiast based in Spain.
+I'm an electronics and networking engineer and Bitcoin enthusiast based in Spain.
 This website serves two main purposes:

 ## 📝 Blog Posts
 I'll be sharing my thoughts on development, Bitcoin, networking and other topics that interest me.